PRESSURE VESSELS: INSPECTIONS, REGULATIONS, AND HOW DRONES CAN HELP

 There are four common types of tests inspectors perform during pressure vessel inspections:

-Liquid penetrant testing uses liquid (i.e., the penetrant) sprayed onto the vessel to identify defects or flaws on its surface.
+Dye or liquid penetrant testing uses liquid (i.e., the penetrant) sprayed onto the vessel to identify defects or flaws on its surface.
 A fluorescent chemical can be added to the penetrant to make flaws visible under U.V. light.
+Learn more about dye penetrant testing.

 Here is a checklist of the things inspectors usually look for during a pressure vessel inspection.